 Name: David B. Krieger

+Age: 41

 Municipality of residence: New York, New York, U.S.A.

 Offices held: Director (independent)

-February 27, 2004
+Director since: February 27, 2004

+2014 Director Election: 98.51% Votes "For" 1.49% Votes "Withheld"

 Mr. Krieger is currently Managing Director, Warburg Pincus LLC.
 Mr. Krieger has been with WP LLC since 2000 and works primarily with the firm's investments in the energy sector.
 He was appointed Managing Director of WP LLC in 2006.
 Mr. Krieger was a director of EMGS, Inc. from July of 2004 until January of 2010.
 Mr. Krieger received a Bachelor of Science (Economics) from the University of Pennsylvania in 1994, a Master of Science from the Georgia Institute of Technology in 1995 and a Master of Business Administration from Harvard Business School in 2000.